KONICA MINOLTA

 • Universal Declaration of Human Rights

-• International Bill of Human Rights
+• International Conventions on Human Rights

 • The International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work